 - The pigeons aren’t hungry.

 It may be tempting to indulge your love of animals by feeding them your leftover lunch or bringing in stale bread, but feeding the pigeons actually harms the birds instead of helping them.
 There is plenty for the pigeons to eat naturally, but being fed can impact their natural ability to scavenge and find food.
 It’s also not just the pigeons eating, it’s also rats who come out for the free meal.
-Bread is also an unhealthy food source for pigeons who need fat and protein to survive.
-Bread can also cause digestive blockages and the mold on bread causes illness.
+Bread is an unhealthy food source for pigeons who need fat and protein to survive and can cause digestive blockages.
+The mold on bread can also causes illness.

 - Deposit your trash in receptacles.

 There are several trash cans located throughout the parks to deposit your trash.
-While little on the ground is definitely an eye sore, it also has tangible negative impacts on the park.
+While litter on the ground is definitely an eye sore, it also has tangible negative impacts on the park.
 For starters, litter in the park can affect public health by increasing anxiety and depression as well as inviting disease carrying rodents.
-It also impacts safety by leading to other negative behavior such as graffiti, which eventually also impacts the economy.
-Litter-free parks do not need tax dollars spent cleaning them up, and more money is spent in nearby businesses.
+It also impacts safety by leading to other negative behavior such as graffiti, which eventually impacts the economy.
+Litter-free parks require fewer tax dollars to clean them up.

 - Spend time in the parks.

-The best way to show your park love is by visiting one of your local parks and spending time in it.
-Pick up your lunch from a food truck and enjoy it on a park bench, bring some knitting for a midday break, or go for a walk to get your blood pumping.
+The best way to show your park love is by visiting one of your local parks and spending time there.
+Pick up your lunch from a food truck to enjoy on a park bench, bring some knitting for a midday break, or go for a walk to get your blood pumping.
 How do you like to spend time in your favorite parks?

 - Make a donation to the DPPC.